 Statewide Spatial Averages

-Data from the Delaware Environmental Observing System (DEOS) shows that temperatures were near normal across most of the State, with small departures at most stations (Figure 3).
-Total liquid precipitation was near, or just below normal across the entire State.
+Data from the Delaware Environmental Observing System (DEOS) shows that temperatures were above normal across the entire State, with departures reaching over 5.0°F in many locations (Figure 4).
+Total liquid precipitation was near, or just below normal across the entire State (Figure 5).